Desk No. 02 · PDF summarizer

 ChatGPT Plus summary

 "The survey discusses how large language models develop capabilities not seen in smaller models as scale increases.
-This emergence phenomenon is described, along with the caveat that some researchers attribute it to measurement artifacts rather than real cognitive thresholds."
+This emergence phenomenon is described, along with the caveat that some researchers attribute it to measurement artefacts rather than real cognitive thresholds."

-Score note: good overall, slightly verbose
+Note: good overall, slightly verbose

 Is the PDF confidential or legally privileged?